sciZer0/7/v/README.md

 * proposal to appoint a person (possibly anonymous) to the position of Contributor
 * proposal to dismiss a person (possibly anonymous) from the position of Contributor

-* <b>special proposal</b> to instantly dismiss a person (possibly anonymous) from the position of Contributor
+* <b>emergency proposal</b> to instantly dismiss a person (possibly anonymous) from the position of Contributor

 Voting on a regular proposal lasts 30 days (6,480,000 slots, each Slot is 0.4 second).

-Voting on a special proposal lasts 2 hours (9,000 slots, each Slot is 0.4 second).
+Voting on a emergency proposal lasts 2 hours (9,000 slots, each Slot is 0.4 second).

-Additionally, in order to be valid, a voting must meet the required 5 percent voter turnout.

 <p><i><b>Any suggestions on Proposals and voting conditions are welcome.</b></i></p>